sjentsch/lsjDocs/_pages/Ch13_ANOVA_02.rst

 really understand how ANOVA works, and then once you’ve grasped the concept never *ever* do it this way again.

 The experimental design that I described in the previous section strongly suggests that we’re interested in comparing the average mood change for the three different drugs.
-In that sense, we’re talking about an analysis similar to the *t*-test (Chapter `Comparing two means
-<Ch11_tTest.html#comparing-two-means>`__) but involving more than two groups.
+In that sense, we’re talking about an analysis similar to the *t*-test (chapter :doc:`Comparing two means <Ch11_tTest>`) but involving more than two groups.
 If we let µ\ :sub:`P` denote the population mean for the mood change induced by the placebo, and let µ\ :sub:`A` and µ\ :sub:`J` denote the corresponding means for our two drugs, Anxifree and Joyzepam, then the (somewhat pessimistic) null hypothesis that we want to test is that all three population means are identical.
 That is, *neither* of the two drugs is any more effective than a placebo.
 We can write out this null hypothesis as:

 H\ :sub:`0`: it is true that µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`